frejfrej/pr-tree/README.md

     * Filters pull requests of selected reviewer
     * Highlights in red those where an effort is expected
 * Allows simultaneous filtering by both author and reviewer
+* Maintains filter selections in URL
+    * All filter selections (project, sprint, author, reviewer) are saved in the URL
+    * Filters are automatically restored when sharing or reloading the page
+    * Enables direct linking to specific filtered views
 * Smart reload: Automatically updates the page when new data is available without full page refresh
     * Repaint is only done if there are changes in the data returned by the server
     * Performed every minute
 * Display SYNC in a badge onto each pull-requests that requires syncing with its parent branch